-This Meyer Lemon Whiskey Sour recipe gives a classic cocktail a fun, seasonal twist with the addition of Meyer lemons.
-It’s a delicious batch cocktail for fall and holiday parties!
+This easy Whiskey Sour recipe gives a classic cocktail a twist with the addition of seasonal Meyer lemon juice.
+It’s a delicious batch cocktail for your next party!

 Batch cocktails are key to stress-free entertaining.
 Not only can you make them in advance, they also free up your time during the party so you don’t have to be stuck playing bartender for everyone.